davidjackson99/knowledgegraph2020_medical/README.md

 ## Files

-The test file including 10.000 PM abstracts (pubmed-coronaviru-set-2.txt) as well as the resulting KG files are located in the files folder.
+Resulting KG files are located in the files folder.